 The EAPC is pleased to announce the outcome of the ‘Researcher Award’ competition for 2017.
-The winner of the Early Researcher Award is Dr Lara Pivodic (Belgium).
+The winner of the Palliative Medicine Researcher Award is Dr Lara Pivodic (Belgium).
 The Post-Doctoral Award goes to Dr Irene Tuffrey-Wijne (United Kingdom).
 Dr Miguel Julião (Portugal) is the winner of the Clinical Impact Award.

 The Awards Panel of Professor Carlo Leget, Professor Katherine Froggatt, Professor Lieve van den Block, Dr Javier Rocafort and Dr Martin Loučka were pleased to receive 13 applications by the deadline.
 The standard of applications was very high, with a small group of outstanding candidates.
 Applications were assessed on the published criteria; namely evidence of sustained engagement with research in palliative care, evidence of the ability to successfully apply for grants, an increasing portfolio of published research papers and other factors that indicate international esteem.
 The accompanying statements of support were also scrutinised.

 The panel are delighted that there are so many excellent emerging researchers who will contribute to the future development of palliative care research and practice.

 Palliative Medicine* Early Researcher Award - Dr Lara Pivodic